Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Results

 In the initial set of experiments no magnetic field was applied to the system, and the 480~nm laser was locked to the EIT signal recorded from the photodetector, as shown in Fig.~\ref{fig:no_mj_waveplte}(a).
 In this case, the Zeeman shifts from the Earth's magnetic field and any additional stray magnetic fields were not enough for individual Zeeman levels to be distinguishable.
 We then rotated the 480~nm $\lambda/2$ waveplate in steps of $10^\circ$ to change the polarization and recorded the wavelength, which we subsequently converted to frequency values (see Fig.~\ref{fig:no_mj_waveplte}(b)).
 We observed a polarization-dependent frequency shift of the lock position with a peak-to-peak variation of 1.6~MHz.
 As we adjusted the 480~nm polarization, the dominant $m_J$ Rydberg level also changed according to the angular momentum conservation selection rules $\Delta_{m_F}=0,\pm1$ for $\pi$ and $\sigma^{\pm}$ polarization respectively, $\Delta_{m_F}=m_I+\Delta_{m_J}$, thereby changing the weighting of the transitions that determined the lock point.
 From these measurements it can be seen that, in an environment with no magnetic shielding and zero applied magnetic field, the locking frequency can vary quite significantly depending on the laser polarization.

 We next applied a magnetic field of 26~G to the system using the same laser conditions as before.
 We observed a splitting of the EIT peak (see Fig.~\ref{fig:waveplate_mj_scan}(a)) corresponding to the different $m_J$ levels.
 Depending on the polarization of the 480~nm laser, we observed different combinations of the $m_J$ peaks with different amplitudes.
 We locked the 480~nm laser to the $\left| 5\mathrm{P}_{3/2}, m_{F'}=3 \right> \rightarrow \left| 32\mathrm{D}_{5/2},m_J=-5/2 \right>$ transition and varied its polarization by rotating the $\lambda/2$ waveplate, see Fig.~\ref{fig:waveplate_mj_scan}(b).
 One can see that the relative shift of the locking frequency is within $\sim0.6$~MHz, which is almost three times less than when no magnetic field is applied (Fig. \ref{fig:no_mj_waveplte}(b)).
 The variation arose from the fact that, when the polarization was changed, the amplitude of the $ \left| 5\mathrm{P}_{3/2}, m_{F'}=3 \right> \rightarrow \left| 32\mathrm{D}_{5/2},m_J=-5/2 \right>$ transition peak changed ~\cite{schlossberger2024zeeman}.
+At the same time, the neighboring $ \left| 5\mathrm{P}_{3/2}, m_{F'}=3 \right> \rightarrow \left| 32\mathrm{D}_{5/2},m_J=-3/2 \right>$ transition peak appeared and its tail overlapped with the locking transition peak.
+This affects the locking frequency.
 If the scan of the waveplate angle, $\theta$, were outside the range of 290$^{\circ}$ to 340$^{\circ}$ the $m_J=-5/2$ EIT peak signal disappeared and the lock was no longer possible.
 For the specific case where the 480~nm polarization was set such that the atoms experienced a linear combination of $\sigma^+$ and $\sigma^-$ circular polarizations, a suppression of the transitions to the $m_J=\pm3/2$ sublevels was observed (see Fig.~\ref{fig:waveplate_mj_scan}(a)) and the laser could be locked precisely to the $m_J=\pm5/2$ transition frequency.

 We also used the applied magnetic field to control the 480~nm laser frequency similar to the work by Bao \textit{et al.} for Cs atoms~\cite{bao2016tunable}.
 By continuously adjusting the applied magnetic field, we could measure the change in the locking frequency of the $m_J$ peak due to the Zeeman shift.
 The applied magnetic field affected the ground state, the intermediate state, and the Rydberg state energy levels in the following way